eosnetworkfoundation/grant-framework/applications/knockout_wars_game.md

 Develop a new Token with new features

-Features include:
-Transaction fee will be split into the following
+Transaction fee feature will be split into the following
 - Reflection to Token holders
 - Burning
 - Liquidity